m4n4n-j/100-days-of-code/log.md

 **Today's Progress**:hackerrank's 30 days after giving it sufficient time feels not well made for c++.
 So Today i began a hunt for resources..
 Found really awesome contents from books to websites etc. But did not do ny real coding.
 But from tommorow, I'll be starting with HackerEarth Codemonk.
-From thier I'll be either taking up Hackerrank DS or The competitive Programming book..
+From there I'll be either taking up Hackerrank DS or The competitive Programming book..
 Also found some intresting content and resources for cc and stl in cpp.
 Link attached.

 **Thoughts**  I think I should prioritize coding more and solve atleast 5-6 probles/day instead of giving 1 hour everyday regardless of the amount of work done.
 So I commit to complete code monk in the next 3 days.